LoadLibraryW/BNSBoost/README.md

 ## How it works

-The code itself is pretty short and fairly easy to follow, but for the curious non-programmer types:
+The code itself is pretty short and fairly easy to follow, but in general:

 * BNSBoost detects your launcher path from the registry
 * Launches it suspended